httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Strings {#string}

-Abstractly, strings are ASCII strings {{!RFC0020}}, excluding control characters (i.e., the range 0x20 to 0x7E).
+Abstractly, strings are up to 1024 printable ASCII {{!RFC0020}} characters (i.e., the range 0x20 to 0x7E).
 Note that this excludes tabs, newlines and carriage returns.
-They may be at most 1024 characters long.

 The textual HTTP serialisation of strings uses a backslash ("\\") to escape double quotes and backslashes in strings.